PDP Financing: Complete Guide to Pre-Delivery Payment LoansSeptember 17, 2019

 These agreements specify their enforcement mechanisms:

-- The MC specifies the lender’s purchase rights should the customer default on the loan.
+- The Manufacture’s Consent specifies the lender’s purchase rights should the customer default on the loan.
 One such right is that the lender can replace the defaulting customer with another customer.
 Often, the MC may specify what happens if a lender fails to provide a replacement customer.
 Typically, the lender loses its rights to the collateral and the already-funded PDPs if it provides no replacement customer.
 The lender must then decide whether to forfeit the collateral or to assume the customer’s obligations.
 One such obligation is to pay the manufacturer a large balloon payment when the manufacturer delivers the aircraft.
 Normally, the lender responds by assigning its purchase right before the manufacturer delivers the aircraft.
 Otherwise, the lender might not recover its collateral for years.
 The manufacturer may seek to limit the lender’s assignment rights without first giving consent.

 - The MC grants a purchase option to the manufacturer allowing, but not compelling, it to buy out the loan.
 This purchase option is active for only a short time following the lender exercising its purchase right.
 The purchase amount under this option is the full principal amount, plus interest and other amounts.

 If the customer enters bankruptcy, it might try to claw back past PDP payments from the manufacturer.
 If the customer is successful, the lender will have to pay out the same PDP payments twice.
 Alternatively, the manufacturer will have to deliver an aircraft for less than the full amount.
-In some jurisdictions, lenders and manufacturers demand the customer create a special purpose entity (SPE) that is bankruptcy-remote.
+In some jurisdictions, lenders and manufacturers demand that the customer create a special purpose entity (SPE) that is bankruptcy-remote.
 However, U.S. courts generally do not recognize the SPE as a separate entity and consolidates its assets with that of the customer.